allthingstalk/arduino-wifi-sdk/README.md

 ## Enable Verbose Debug Output

-By enabling the debug as shown above, you’re getting normal debug output level.
+By enabling debug output as shown previously, you’re getting normal debug output level.
+If you wish to see more information, you can use Verbose Debug Output, which shows:
+- Unique Generated MQTT ID
+- API Endpoint
+- Device ID (masked)
+- Device Token (masked)
+- IP Address
+- WiFi Signal Strength
+- Raw MQTT Topics
+- Raw JSON Payloads
+- Extracted message arrival times
+- Extracted asset names (shows even if there's no actuation callback defined)
+- Detailed information on Actuation Callbacks (when added and when called)
+- Functions linked to Actuation Callbacks along with values and data types

-If you wish to enable verbose debug output (which outputs a lot more useful information about behind-the-scene operations) you can do that by adding a `true` argument to the existing `debugPort(Serial)` method.
+To enable Verbose Debug Output, add a `true` argument to the existing `debugPort(Serial)` method.

 > Enabling verbose debug output instead of normal debug output can help you significantly when troubleshooting your code.